SapitoSucio/froggo-guides/docs/script_commands.md

 \***checkhomcall**()

-This function checks if the attached player's Homunculus is active, and will return the following values:
+This function checks if the attached player`s Homunculus is active, and will return the following values:

     -1: The player has no Homunculus.
-    0: The player's Homunculus is active.
+    0: The player`s Homunculus is active.
-    1: The player's Homunculus is vaporized.
+    1: The player`s Homunculus is vaporized.
-    2: The player's Homunculus is in morph state.
+    2: The player`s Homunculus is in morph state.

 ---------------------------------------